onbjerg/promg/README.md

   -t, --title <TITLE>
           The title of the plot

-      --open
+      --live
-          Open the plot in the browser
+          Open the plot in the browser and live-reload it

       --html
           Write the plot as embeddable HTML to stdout